scuzzydude/asimov/asimov.md

 [^1]: The Gold Standard died for good in 1976 when I was in kindergarten, but the gold standard is what I was taught probably because fiat currency is too complex to explain to a kid.
 I guess is it won't be long before they're teaching Elliptic-curve Cryptology in the first grade, or else kids won't understand money.
 This disparity between the understanding of money and it's actual function is what we should be trying to solve.

-[^2]: Hari Seldon's overt plan for the Foundation was actually a Machiavellian level con-job.
-I certainly hope to pull off something similar by capitalizing on the lunacy of the crypto-gold rush into focusing our efforts into something like a new renaissance of valuing humanity creative genius over property.
+[^2]: Hari Seldon's overt plan for the Foundation was a Machiavellian level con-job.
+I certainly hope to pull off something similar by capitalizing on the lunacy of the crypto-gold rush into focusing our efforts into something like a new renaissance of valuing humanity's creative genius over property.

 [^3]: For the rest of this narrative, I'll use billionaire generically for anybody rich enough to spend more on a single painting than I paid for my new last car.